elbakramer/koapy/_sources/autoapi/koapy/cli/extensions/verbose_option/index.rst

    All other parameters are passed onwards to the parameter constructor.

-   :param show_default: controls if the default value should be shown on the
+   :param show_default: Show the default value for this option in its
-                        help page.
-Normally, defaults are not shown.
-If this value is a string, it shows the string instead of the value.
+       help text.
+Values are not shown by default, unless :attr:`Context.show_default` is ``True``.
+If this value is a string, it shows that string in parentheses instead of the actual value.
 This is particularly useful for dynamic options.
-   :param show_envvar: controls if an environment variable should be shown on
+       For single option boolean flags, the default remains hidden if its value is ``False``.
-                       the help page.
-Normally, environment variables
+   :param show_envvar: Controls if an environment variable should be
-                       are not shown.
+       shown on the help page.
+Normally, environment variables are not shown.
-   :param prompt: if set to `True` or a non empty string then the user will be
+   :param prompt: If set to ``True`` or a non empty string then the
-                  prompted for input.
-If set to `True` the prompt will be the option name capitalized.
+       user will be prompted for input.
+If set to ``True`` the prompt will be the option name capitalized.
    :param confirmation_prompt: Prompt a second time to confirm the
        value if it was prompted for.
 Can be set to a string instead of ``True`` to customize the message.
    :param prompt_required: If set to ``False``, the user will be
        prompted for input only when the option was specified as a flag without a value.
-   :param hide_input: if this is `True` then the input on the prompt will be
+   :param hide_input: If this is ``True`` then the input on the prompt
-                      hidden from the user.
+       will be hidden from the user.
 This is useful for password input.
    :param is_flag: forces this option to act as a flag.
 The default is
                    auto detection.
    :param flag_value: which value should be used for this flag if it's